microsoft/calculator-specs/active/standardModeClarity/README.md

 ![image](https://user-images.githubusercontent.com/2113188/98876669-9d8b0d80-2433-11eb-95e6-e948e8d6a006.png)

-In this example, the user is adding 1 + 2 again, but instead of clicking on a double number operator, the user will click on a single number operator (x^2), which will immediately act on the last number that was entered.
-The next action in this case is to click on equal symbol, but if the user had clicked on a double number operator, it would have had the same output.
+In this example, the user is adding 1 + 2 again, but instead of clicking on a binary operator, the user will click on a unary number operator (x^2), which will immediately act on the last number that was entered.
+The next action in this case is to click on equal symbol, but if the user had clicked on a binary operator, it would have had the same output.

 ### Appendix